 We have audited the accompanying consolidated balance sheets of Diamond Offshore Drilling, Inc. and subsidiaries (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations, comprehensive income or loss, stockholders' equity, and cash flows, for the year ended December 31, 2022 and the period from April 24, 2021 to December 31, 2021 (Successor Company operations), and the periods from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020 (Predecessor Company operations), and the related notes (collectively referred to as the "financial statements").
-In our opinion, the Successor Company financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year ended December 31, 2022 and for the period from April 24, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
-Further, in our opinion, the Predecessor Company financial statements present fairly, in all material respects, the results of respects from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the Successor Company financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the year ended December 31, 2022 and for the period from April 24, 2021 to December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
 Further, in our opinion, the Predecessor Company financial statements present fairly, in all material respects, the results of its operations and its cash flows for the periods from January 1, 2021 to April 23, 2021 and January 1, 2020 to December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated February 28, 2023, expressed an unqualified opinion on the Company's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated February 28, 2023, expressed an unqualified opinion on the Company's internal control over financial reporting.